 Proposer:

 ADDRESS:

 The undersigned Proposer, hereby:

 Waives the stipend for this Project.

 Accepts the stipend for this Project.

-By accepting the stipend for this Project, Prop oser agrees:
+By accepting the stipend for this Project, Proposer agrees:

-1) to execute and include the Stipend Agreemeresponse; ent in Article XIII of the RFP with their RFP
+1) to execute and include the Stipend Agreement in response; Article XIII of the RFP with their RFP

-2) to submit an invoice with FEIN number for SCDOT's posting of the Notice of Award on S •
+2) to submit an invoice with FEIN number for the s SCDOT's posting of the Notice of Award on SCDO •

-acknowledgement.
-"Work Product" " means a solutions, methods, processes, design concepts ed to develop the Proposal as of the date of this all submittals, including ATCs, ideas, innovations, s, materials, electronic files, marked up drawings, roperty, made by Proposer during the RFP process, on during the pre-Proposal and post-Proposal
+3) to transfer all rights to its Work Product used to acknowledgement.
+"Work Product" "means all subsolutions, methods, processes, design concepts, macross sections, quantity lists and intellectual proper including the Proposal, exchange of information duperiod. omittals, including ATCs, ideas, innovations, aterials, electronic files, marked up drawings, ty, made by Proposer during the RFP process,

-insuccessful Proposer, who has signed a Stipend ution of the contract or the decision to not award a
+SCDOT will pay the stipend to each eligible unsuch Agreement, within ninety (90) days after execution contract. · · · · · · · · · · · · · · · · · · ·

 Date Proposer

 Print Name